timfong888/eldership/src/site/notes/How To Evaluate Church Leaders - Imagine Your Life Depends on It (Because it Does).md

 But until we are able to live with a repentant life and realize that Christ didn't come primarily to provide present-tense blessings, but life in eternity, where all of these material things will hold no value and stock, if that isn't present fully in the person, the stories, the life choices, the language day to day....it's probably not Christ at the center.

+## Next Steps
+For candidates or for the final vote, everyone should consider the criteria above and come up with a clear answer:[^17]

+- Yes: I have first-person evidence and believe this capability has been met
+- Not Yet: I have an absence of evidence and would like to learn more
+- No: I have first-person experience of the opposite of what we want to see

+This is better than a generic "accept what we have decided upon" and gives an edifying experience.
+The lack of evidence is an important one.
+Without that option, people will feel pressued into going with the default.

+### How not to use this
+This is for the discernment process.

+Not for the training.

+The challenge with training with outcomes it that it leads to people who "study to the test."

+The Scriptures warn of this in the parable of the Rich Young Ruler.[^18]

+The Rich Young Ruler implicitly rejected the premise of the Gospel because he believed he was already good.
+He had earned, through hard work and diligence, righteousness.
+That it was tied to material wealth and **he would not give it up** revealed this underlying performative approach.

+It's both the hardest part of following Jesus.
+And the most freeing.

+Teaching to test won't weed them out.
+And I do believe it's important to weed these out from leadership because the "Leaven Effect" I wrote about earlier.

+If you believe leadership matters, both in educating your flock how to discern, and in raising them, clicik here to learn how to enroll your church in Eldership: True Spiritual Leadership in an Age of Compromise.

 ### Why this matters
 A common recourse underlying decisions to perhaps lower the bar is a need to do this.
 Fill the slots.
 Maybe it's a fast-food approach to leadership of "on the job training" versus the brain surgeon approach of deep qualification.